jeremynoesen/MatrixDisplay/README.md

 - `cache_dir`: The location of the directory where cached images will be saved.
     - If an image is ever modified in the pictures directory, remove the corresponding file from this directory to have it be regenerated.

+## Updating

+1. Re-download or git pull (if you cloned) this repository.
+2. Run `pip3 install -r requirements.txt` to install any new requirements.
+3. Restart the program.
+(If using systemd, run `sudo systemctl restart matrixdisplay`).

 ## Home Assistant